Digital Transformation In Healthcare (+Use Cases, Benefits, Trends)

 COVID-19 has played a major role in accelerating digital transformation in healthcare.
 High optimism and positive sentiments related to digital healthcare have resulted in significant growth – as has the rise of virtual hospitals.

-Worldwide corporate funding for digital health companies has doubled to $21.6bn.
-Investment in telemedicine alone has reported an impressive figure of $4.3bn.
+Worldwide corporate funding for digital health companies has doubled to $21.6 billion.
+Investment in telemedicine alone has reported an impressive figure of $4.3 billion.
 Additionally, the US witnessed the largest deal in the sector when telemedicine provider Teladoc acquired digital disease management company Livongo Health for $18.5bn in October 2020.

 3. Digital supply chain

 The pandemic has disrupted supply chains for all businesses.
-60% of organizations are looking at increasing their investment in the digital supply chain with an increased focus on automation, AI/ML, and robotics, according to Capgemini.
+According to Capgemini, 60% of organizations are looking at increasing their investment in the digital supply chain with an increased focus on automation, AI/ML, and robotics.

 Roadblocks In Digital Transformation In Healthcare